 TVI Pacific Investment Update

-CALGARY, June 6, 2018 /CNW/ - TVI Pacific Inc. (TSX-V: TVI) (OTC Pink: TVIPF) ("TVI" or "the Company") is pleased to provide the following update with respect to its various investments.
+CALGARY, June 11, 2018 /CNW/ - TVI Pacific Inc. (TSXV: TVI) (OTC Pink: TVIPF) ("TVI" or "the Company") is pleased to provide the following update with respect to the status of projects at TVI Resource Development Phils., Inc. ("TVIRD"), the Philippine affiliate of TVI, in which TVI holds a 30.66% interest.

 -